 Below are some of the benefits of National Saving Certificate:

-• High Interest Rate: The current interest rate in NSC is 7.7% for July to September 2024 quarter, which is high compared to other saving schemes such as Fixed Deposits and Recurring Deposits
+- High Interest Rate: The current interest rate in NSC is 7.7% for the July to September 2026 quarter, which is higher than most bank Fixed Deposits and Recurring Deposits, and on par with schemes like Kisan Vikas Patra.

 Income Tax Benefits in National Saving Certificate

-Watch below video to understand the difference between PPF and NSC and which sis a better investment scheme for you.
+Watch below video to understand the difference between PPF and NSC and which is a better saving scheme for you.

 PPF vs NSC Interest Calculation – Which is Better? – Video